 There will be times when our heart’s desire is in conflict with Father’s written Scriptures.
 This is where the real test of our humility happens!
 Will we be submissive to the written Word of Yahuwah, or will we trust in our own heart?

-If we are completely honest, if we are sincerely humble, then, whenever there is an internal conflict within ourselves, we will choose to wait patiently, and seek to obey Father’s Word, regardless of how we may feel about it.
-The pathway of humility knows that God’s written Word alone is the only path we can trust.
+If we are completely honest; if we are sincerely humble, then, whenever there is an internal conflict within ourselves, we will choose to wait patiently, while seeking to obey Father’s Word.
+Regardless of how we may feel, the humble of heart knows that God’s written Word alone is the only path we can trust.

 Our feelings will fluctuate, and therefore feelings are not to be our guiding influence.

 When we choose to humble ourselves, most often it means recognizing our arrogance, and then coming down from our high-mindedness.
-In humility, we will take the necessary steps to repent of our prideful attitudes and behaviours, and repent of our disobedience to Father’s written Words.
+In humility, we will take the necessary steps to repent of our prideful attitudes and behaviours, and repent of any disobedience to Father’s written Words.